Best Burgers in Boston

-We spent months devouring every burger we could get our hands on in this town, rating them on the meatiness of their patties, the creativity of their toppings, and, really, just their degree of awesomeness.
+We spent months devouring every burger we could get our hands on in Boston, rating them on the meatiness of their patties, the creativity of their toppings, and, really, just their degree of awesomeness.
 Here, we present the city's best burgers.

 Best Splurge: Radius